FAQs About Liability Coverages

 1. Equine Personal Liability

 Many horse owners assume they have coverage for their equestrian activities under their homeowner's policy; however, this might not be true.
-Always check double check with your agent.
+Always double check with your agent.

 See the application for the available limits and premiums.
 Policies include coverage for up to five named horses with the option of adding more.